michalkmet/xp-tic-tac-toe-graduation/NOTES.md

 User Story 4: Who wins the game?
 - 🚧 UAT4.1 When Player 1 draw three X in the row Then I want to see PLAYER X WON! message

+Pomodoro 4:
+- ✅ Planning
+- 🚧 UAT4.1 When Player 1 draw three X in the row Then I want to see PLAYER X WON! message
 - ⚠ TODO UAT4.2 When Player 2 draw three O in the column Then I want to see PLAYER O WON! message
 - ⚠ TODO UAT4.3 When Player 1 draw three X diagonaly Then I want to see PLAYER 1 WON! message
 - ⚠ TODO UAT4.4 When There is no winner after 9 rounds Then I want to see GAME ENDS WITH A DRAW! message
+- ⚠ TODO Add timeout story